Shibden Hall – from William Otes to Anne Lister (Gentleman Jack) and beyond

 Sam and Annes’ aunt, Anne Lister (sister of James of Shibden) wrote to her friend Eliza Raine:

-you, who so well knew the fond affection we all bore towards the dear departed Samuel, may have some faint idea of what are our present sufferings … he was beloved and respected by the whole regiment whilst living, and as sincerely bewailed and lamented since dead; if such are the feelings of strangers, what must his friends and relations endure, his poor Father is indeed quite overwhelmed with grief, his Mother has more fortitude … when Anne came yesterday, her Mother received her alone, and broke the dreadful tidings to her by degrees, but when the worst was told, her (Anne’s) sorrow and anguish of mind was extreme, my Brother and I went to her and after our feeble endeavours to console along with those of her Mother she at length became sufficiently collected to go upstairs to her father, who, with dear Marian was waiting in a state of mind I cannot describe.
+…you, who so well knew the fond affection we all bore towards the dear departed Samuel, may have some faint idea of what are our present sufferings … he was beloved and respected by the whole regiment whilst living, and as sincerely bewailed and lamented since dead; if such are the feelings of strangers, what must his friends and relations endure, his poor Father is indeed quite overwhelmed with grief, his Mother has more fortitude … when Anne came yesterday, her Mother received her alone, and broke the dreadful tidings to her by degrees, but when the worst was told, her (Anne’s) sorrow and anguish of mind was extreme, my Brother and I went to her and after our feeble endeavours to console along with those of her Mother she at length became sufficiently collected to go upstairs to her father, who, with dear Marian was waiting in a state of mind I cannot describe.
 N- one witnessed their meeting, but, after continuing half an hour together, they joined us below stairs, and we were all tolerably composed and prevailed upon your poor afflicted friend to lay down in the afternoon, I sat by her till tea … I know not how we are to endure this trouble, but time may, and, I hope, will, with the assistance of that all wise Being who orders all things for the best alleviate our distress, and reconcile us to our irreparable Loss.

-Sam would have become the natural heir to Shibden, and his death was a great blow to James Lister, who could not decide, for some years afterwards, how to bequeath the Shibden Estate on his death, there being no young male heir to take it on.
+Sam would have become the natural heir to Shibden, and his death was a great blow to their uncle James Lister, who could not decide, for some years afterwards, how to bequeath the Shibden Estate on his death, there being no young male heir to take it on.

 After attending school in York, Anne came to live with her aunt and uncle at Shibden in about 1815, where she started to write her diaries.
 The diaries consist of 27 volumes, 6600 pages and almost 4 million words.
 Her sad recollections of her brother Samuel are included.
 The diaries detail her eccentric and risqué lifestyle as a lesbian woman living in an intolerant age and included intimate details of her scandalous love affairs, written in a secret code.